How do you choose a sewing machine or overlocker?

 Ease of changing settings

 Some base models require you to unscrew feet and plates in order to change from a standard hem to a rolled hem.
 Mid range models are usually more user friendly and only need to flick a few buttons.

 A free arm on your overlocker enables you to overlock circular areas more easily eg sleeves without the bulk being in your line of vision.

 Always a challenge on overlockers, some more so than others.
-The most difficult are models have the workings above the work area, or require a long thing threader to pass the thread from left to right under the mechanism.
+The most difficult are models which have the workings above the work area, or require a long thin threader to pass the thread from left to right under the mechanism.
 Not impossible to work with, but you just need to be aware of the options when shopping.

 Several brands now feature self threading models which are a delight to work with, however they are a little dearer, but so worth it.

 This list is by no means absolute, but I believe these features are important when making your decision.
 Sometimes you don't realise things could be better until you try to use it.
 My aim is to give you food for thought based on my many years of experience as a user and a retailer so that you can make a wise purchase and enjoy your sewing as a result.